ZerBea/hcxdumptool/README.md

 More information about possible issues or limitations can be found [here](https://github.com/ZerBea/hcxdumptool#useful-links).

+As long as a manufacturer or a company does not consider it necessary to supply drivers to the Linux kernel avoid to buy this products!

 ### Antennas

 The best high frequency amplifier is a good antenna!